idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 via the same tool used to obtain a developers environment in the Prerequisites section.

-!alert note title=Personal Air-Gapped Workstation Procuring the above on a machine with no network access is beyond the scope of this document.
+!alert note title=Personal Air-Gapped Workstation Procuring the above on a workstation with no network access is beyond the scope of this document.
 Please work with your system administrator on satisfying the above prerequisites.

 ## Prepare Directory